NURSING 1006 - Microbiology and Infection Control

 Learning & Teaching ModesFace to face lectures – Face to face lectures offer synchronous learning opportunities and enable students to quickly clarify complex descriptions and terminology.
 Much of the content for this course is supported by textbooks with web page and e-learning supports (e.g. flash cards for revision).
 The School of Nursing supports the audio and video capture of lecture content as an aid to revision.

 Tutorials - tutorial sessions enable small group discussion and peer interaction around the content.
-Each tutorial session will focus on the lecture content.
+Each tutorial session will focus on the lecture content for the week.
+Lecturing Staff and Lecturer A (Clinical Tutors) who provide the in hospital assessment and bedside teaching role contribute to and provide tutorial sessions both with university and in the various clinical placement settings.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.The workload for this course requires attendance at: